farzadgo/v2/content/works/when-you-shift-i-slip.md

 - Artists: Farzad Golghasemi, Gabriela Valdespino, Konstanze Spät
 - Exhibition: FRAPPANT Hamburg
-- Funded by SENATOR FÜR KULTUR Bremen
+- Funded by Senator für Kultur Bremen

-Upcomming exhibition WHEN YOU SHIFT, I SLIP (Working Title) is an interdisciplinary exhibition that will is set to premiere in October 2025 at FRAPPANT Gallery in Hamburg.
+The upcoming exhibition *WHEN YOU SHIFT, I SLIP* (Working Title) is an interdisciplinary show set to take place in October 2025 at FRAPPANT Gallery in Hamburg.

-More information about this work coming soon...
+More details will be announced soon.